episode6/mockspresso2/docs/README.md

  }
 ```

-A secondary goal is to act as a vehicle to share common test code and utilities...
+A secondary goal is to act as a vehicle to share common test code and utilities.
+Because Mockspresso acts as in-place of a DI-graph, Mockspresso plugins are able to register/inject test objects or mocks into that graph (which will then be injected into a real object)...

 ```diff
 class CoffeeMakerHeaterTest {